 How to find the right primary care doctor for you

 One of the most intimate and crucial relationships we have is with our physician.
 Finding the right doctor is a lot like finding the right relationship partner.
-“There are a lot of great doctors out there, but finding the right one for you can be difficult,” said Anita Varkey, MD, a Loyola Medicine internal medicine physician.
+“There are a lot of great doctors out there, but finding the right one for you can be difficult,” said Anita Varkey, MD, associate chief medical officer for primary care and an internal medicine physician.
 Here is what she recommends for finding the right primary care doctor:

 We all need a good primary care physician.
 You should think of your primary care physician as your “go to” doctor.
 Who do you go to when you have a question about your health or need a prescription refill?